Canadian Regulations for Travel Agencies in a Nutshell

 Quebec Travel Agency Licensing Regulations

 Quebec is a bit complex, and not only because my French is veeeeeeeery rusty.
-But, in the spirit of licensing, there are oodles and oodles of bureaucratic hoops to jump through (let’s be honest, this is NOT limited to Quebec).
+But, in the spirit of licensing, there are oodles and oodles of bureaucratic hoops to jump through.

 Like most licensing requirements, the Quebec Office of Consumer Protection (OPC) differentiates between travel agencies and travel counsellors.
-This is a line that can be pretty blurry for hosted agents, but I’ll attempt to bring it into focus below.
+This is a line that can be pretty blurry for hosted agents, but I’ll bring it into focus below.
+There are two primary pathways for licensing and certification in Quebec:

-1. Pass the Travel Counsellors Exam: You can register for your exam through the Institute of Tourism and Hotels of Quebec (ITHQ).
-The exam runs $53 and there are optional study guides and exam simulations (not required) also available for purchase.
-The exam consists of True/False questions, and applicants need to score a 65% to pass.
-Travel counselors must retake this exam annually to renew their license.
+2. Pass the Travel Counsellors Exam: You can register for your exam through the Institute of Tourism and Hotels of Quebec (ITHQ).
+The exam runs $69 and there are optional study guides and exam simulations (not required) also available for purchase.
+The exam consists of True/False questions and applicants need to score 65% to pass.

-2. Travel Agency Certificate: Before you even apply, you must hold a Travel Agency Steward Certificate.
-This runs $56 CAD and you must renew it annually (the renewal is $28CAD).
-In order to receive your Travel Agency Steward certificate, you must be affiliated with a licensed travel agency.
+4. Request your certificate: Before you even apply, you must hold a Travel Agency Steward Certificate.
+This runs $69 and you must renew it annually (the renewal is now $35).

 The caveat here is that everything you do and sell must be under the umbrella of your host agency (including service fees).
 This means that, while you can have your own travel agency brand, you will still need to disclose to clients the name of the host agency you sell under, and you cannot accept money from your clients (only commissions from your host).

-In order to apply for the General Permit, you must do all the above to get your Travel Agency Certificate, plus you get to have a little extra bureaucratic fun:
+To apply for the General Permit, you must do all the above to get your Travel Agency Certificate, plus you get to have a little extra bureaucratic fun.
+Here’s the deets:

-Eligibility to qualify for a Travel Counsellor General Permit in Quebec:
+How to Apply for a Travel Agency General Permit in Quebec

 1. Another exam!
 Joy!
-This one is the Travel Agency Managers Exam, and it runs 70CAD and lasts 90min.
+Instead of the Travel Counsellors Exam, agency managers get to take the Travel Agency Managers Exam.
+It runs $77 and lasts 90min.
 If you’re taking the exam for the first time, you must pass it before you apply.
-But if you’re renewing (which you will do annually), you just need to make sure you pass it before the renewal date of your license.
+But if you’re renewing (which you will do annually), you just need to make sure you pass the exam before the renewal date of your license.

-6. Copy of agency’s opening documents and signature from of each trust account signed by its financial institution.
+5. Copy of the agency's opening documents and signature from each trust account signed by its financial institution.

-7. If your company is registered outside of Quebec, you need a certificate of compliance from Registraire des entreprises du Québec.
+6. Register Your Business: Registraire des entreprises du Québec.
+If your company is registered outside of Quebec, you need a certificate of compliance from Registraire des Entreprises du Québec.

 Ontario Travel Agency Licensing Regulations—TICO Registration